 - You’ll enjoy real flavors (from herbs, natural fats, and fresh, clean veggies) instead of chemically enhanced flavors.

 I wanted to give you list packed with tons of REAL FOOD meals you can put together quickly.

 Here are my favorite dinners for nights when I don’t have time to cook.

 Fast & Furious, Real-food Dinner Ideas For Busy Days

 Category #ONE: Breakfast for Dinner

 This is a no-brainer.
 I can make breakfast in less than 10 minutes, so having it for dinner is a time-saver.
 It is also one of my favorite meals, so it makes me happy and satisfied.

 #1 OMELETTES – Fill with your favorite toppings or whatever you have fresh from the garden.

-#2 BREAKFAST SCRAMBLES – This is faster and easier than omelettes. first scramble up your eggs with a splash of whole cream.
+#2 BREAKFAST SCRAMBLES – This is faster and easier than omelettes.
+First, beat your eggs with a splash of whole cream.
 I add a tablespoon of bacon grease to a large pan.
 Slice up 2 strips of bacon & dice up 1/2 an onion.
 Toss the bacon & onion into the fat.
-After the bacon is cooked, add 6 scrambled eggs.
+After the bacon is cooked, add the uncooked eggs.
 Add salt & pepper.
 Last, stir in a cup of fresh spinach.
 Top with diced tomatoes and chives.

 #3 BISCUITS – A batch of homemade biscuits takes less than 15 minutes.
 5 minutes to make & 10 minutes to cook.
 If you fry some bacon, ham or sausage you can have biscuit sandwiches.
 We also enjoy biscuits topped with butter & honey.